 - The APEX2 can be mounted to different torches at different angles, or bench-mounted if desired.

-- Our LUCI software for viewing and recording software comes preinstalled on a laptop with every APEX2 camera.
+- Our LUCI software for viewing and recording comes preinstalled on a laptop with every APEX2 camera.

 MeltView Apex2 FAQs